 Redwood City, California, USA

 Wendie Bernstein Lash, MS, is a spiritual director, supervisor, and pilates instructor in Redwood City, California, USA.
-Lash is the co-director of the Morei Derekh Jewish Spiritual Direction training program and the Yedidya Center for Jewish Spiritual Direction, and has authored two CDs.
+Lash is the former co-director of the Morei Derekh Jewish Spiritual Direction training program and the Yedidya Center for Jewish Spiritual Direction, and has authored two CDs.

 Lash has been involved in SDI for over a decade, including planning Leadership Institutes and leading workshops at the annual conference.
 She finds it a privilege to be part of a community where different faith traditions can join together in honoring both our differences and our similarities.